 A note on driving in Myanmar

-If you like the idea of a Burmese road trip, bear in mind that self-drive car hire is not currently possible and permits to drive cars into the country (from Thailand, India or China) can be difficult to obtain and are expensive.
-However, self-drive motorbike hire is possible – check individual destinations for more details.
+If you like the idea of a Burmese road trip, bear in mind that self-drive car hire is not currently possible and you need a permit to drive cars into or through the country (from Thailand, India or China).
+On a smaller budget, self-drive motorbike hire is possible – check individual destinations for more details.